Puff Pastry Breakfast Tart with Bacon and Eggs

 How to Store: Nothing beats a fresh puff pastry breakfast tart.
 But you can store leftovers in the refrigerator for up to 3 days in an air-tight container.

 How to Reheat: Leftovers can be reheated at 350°F for 10 minutes.
-Note: egg yolks will be cooked through so no more runny yolks.
+Note: Egg yolks will be cooked through, so there will be no more runny yolks.

 Recipe Tips and Notes

 • Defrost frozen puff pastry.
-You want the pastry cold but workable so defrost it in the refrigerator overnight.
+You want the pastry to be cold but workable, so defrost it in the refrigerator overnight.

 • Keep the pastry cold.
-If the butter gets too warm then you risk not getting those beautiful flaky layers.
-When in doubt place it back in the refrigerator for 5-10 minutes before proceeding.
+If the butter gets too warm, you risk not getting those beautiful, flaky layers.
+When in doubt, place it back in the refrigerator for 5-10 minutes before proceeding.

 • Don’t skip the docking.
 Docking allows steam to escape and prevents the bottom of the tart from puffing up.